jdbeutel/ics699-docs/newResearch/notes.md

 to allow anything like this article to work.
 However, my project paper might look like this article, describing a recently built prototype.
 Hopefully its specification will be more realistic.

+## 2013-10-29 [Shakimov, Lim, Caceres, Cox, Li, Liu, & Varshavsky (2011).
+Vis-a-Vis: Privacy-Preserving Online Social Networking via Virtual Individual Servers](comsnets11.pdf)

+This article describes another distributed social networking system.
+Its authors implemented a prototype of a location-based online social network (OSN), such as Foursquare.
+Each user has his own virtual individual server (VIS), running in a cloud such as Amazon EC2 or Rackspace.
+A user can create a group, administered by his VIS, which other users can join, to share location updates and "check-ins" with each other.

+An elegant aspect of the design is its dual use of the location data.
+Users can disclose their locations with varying degrees of vagueness.
+Their VISs then self-organize into a location tree, so the network topology reflects their physical location, minimizing latency.

+Experimental results compare latency between centralized and distributed versions of this OSN.
+Of course, the centralized version is faster for all operations, by orders of magnitude for some.
+However, the article points out that the last mile 3G connection to smart-phones is even slower, so the decentralized slowness is not an order of magnitude slower than that, and not even significantly slower for certain operations.
+However, those smart-phones were just terminals, with the distributed VIS still in the cloud.
+These results suggest to me that a VIS hosted in a smart-phone would have untenable latency, despite the elegant design of the self-organizing location tree, unless perhaps there were enough to form a mesh network.
+The distributed possibilities are tantalizing, but impractical.

+I have several concerns about the design.
+First of all, I cannot imagine enough users paying to host their own VIS.
+If they were willing to pay for OSN services, to avoid advertising and maintain IP rights, it would be much cheaper to subscribe to a centralized OSN that features such a business model (as the cloud computing utilities do).
+The authors assume that the hosts have a Trusted Platform Module (TPM) that can prove to users and other nodes that the correct software is executing.
+I do not understand what that would accomplish, besides passing the buck.
+I think they are trying to mitigate the storage of unencrypted data in the cloud, which enables services such as range queries over location data, but given this hosting, I do not see the point of making the servers individual.

+My second concern is with the integration of major OSNs, such as Facebook.
+Vis-a-Vis has a browser extension to rewrite Facebook pages, filling in hooks to Vis-a-Vis.
+That sounds like a maintenance nightmare, as Facebook changes its page designs.

+My final concern is with the maintenance of groups.
+A group descriptor includes the owner's public key and the name of the group (visible to group members), distributed out of band.
+This avoid naming conflicts, but doesn't it lead to many overlapping groups?
+Suppose I have a group of friends at school or work, and not all of them know each other.
+Each member would have a somewhat different group of their own friends.
+In Vis-a-Vis, each would need to join the group of each of their friends, and each of their friends would need to join their group.
+Is everyone posting their check-ins to their own group, and looking at check-ins from everyone else's group?

+My project paper might look like this article, as well.
+It does not include an experiment, but it will have an architecture, implementation, and evaluation.